Harvard-CS145/load_balancing/README.md

    sudo killall iperf3
    ```

-Next, try running the topology with your conga.p4 code and the corresponding routing controller.
+Next, try running the topology with our `observe/conga.p4` code and the corresponding routing controller.

-In your report, please show the performance reported from `send_traffic_asym.py` between ECMP and CONGA and compare their performance difference.
+In your report, please show the performance reported from `send_traffic_asym.py` between ECMP/Flowlet-based ECMP and CONGA and compare their performance difference.
 Please provide detailed explanations for your observations in the report.

 ## Submission and Grading